brupps/project-4/README.md

 	- All of our data was found on <a href="https://www.kaggle.com">Kaggle.com</a>; we were able to directly export IMDB movie data as a single csv file

 2. Cleaning the data
-	- Our data ending up having several missing/ null values across many columns, we opted to remove all the missing values, leaving us with ~5,000 rows
+	- Our data ended up having several missing/null values across many columns, we opted to remove all the missing values, leaving us with ~5,000 rows
-	- After the initial data cleaning we opted to removed four extreme outliers that greatly skewed the data
+	- After the initial data cleaning we opted to remove four extreme outliers that greatly skewed the data

 3. Testing different models
-	- Initially, we were unsure what model would be the best fit for our data/ goal so we tested out four different models: linear regression, gradient boost, random forest and neural network
+	- Initially, we were unsure what model would be the best fit for our data/goal so we tested out four different models: linear regression, gradient boost, random forest, and neural network
 	- The random forest model seemed to yield the highest accuracy score therefore we went with that one as the best choice

 4. Optimizing the chosen model
 	- After determining which model to use (random forest) we then set out to optimize said model to achieve the highest accuracy score possible.
-We carefully selected only the necessary features, appropriate target array and encoded any categorical values as needed.
+We carefully selected only the necessary features, appropriate target array, and encoded any categorical values as needed.

 ## Files